 McKelvey School of Engineering student Zach Eisner traveled to Sierra Leone, a nation with no emergency medicine, to teach 1,000 residents how to stop bleeding, conduct CPR, splint a broken bone and transport an injury victim on a motorcycle.
 “The taxi driver, the teacher, the person on the street — these are the people who, with the right training and support, can save lives,” Eisner said.

 Clara McLeod, earth and planetary sciences librarian for University Libraries, received the 2019 Mary B. Ansari Distinguished Service Award of the Geoscience Information Society at the society’s annual meeting last month in Phoenix.
 The honor recognizes significant contributions to the field of geoscience information.

-The National Archives has awarded $150,000 to Washington University Libraries’ Film & Media Archive for its “Eyes on the Prize” interview digitization and reassembly project.
+The National Endowment for the Humanities has awarded a $226,392 grant to Washington University Libraries’ Film & Media Archive to fund the “Eyes on the Prize II” Interview Digitization and Dissemination Project.

 “Eyes on the Prize,” which was created and produced by Washington University in St. Louis alumnus Henry Hampton, is the recipient of the 2019 Cinema Eye Legacy Award.
 University Libraries has preserved and made available original interviews for the documentary on the civil rights movement.

 What happened on July 4, 1776?
 Not what you might think.
 On that historic day more than 200 years ago, the Continental Congress adopted the Declaration of Independence.
 But it would be weeks before the Founding Fathers actually signed the handwritten document now housed in the National Archives in Washington.
 In the meantime, official broadsides were printed and posted on courthouse doors across the colonies.
 One of those broadsides is now on view at Washington University.